How to Prevent Hair Loss

 Another point that experts agree on is to be gentle on your follicles.
 “When it comes to hair loss prevention, the best thing is to avoid anything that may cause tension on your locks,” advised Dr. Singh.

 “For one, avoid chemically treating your hair,” said Dr. Jae Pak, Medical Doctor and founder of Jae Pak Medical.
 “Along the same vein, opt for natural shampoos since mainstream products often contain harsh ingredients that strip the hair of their much-needed protective oils."

-Our GRO Revitalizing Shampoo and GRO+ Advanced Replenishing Shampoo shampoos and conditioners are all-natural, vegan and cruelty-free.
-Not only that, but they are packed with beneficial phyto-actives that will leave your hair silky smooth and support a healthy scalp microbiome for optimal hair growth.
+GRO Revitalizing Shampoo is all-natural, vegan and cruelty-free.
+Not only that, but it is packed with beneficial phyto-actives that will leave your hair silky smooth and support a healthy scalp microbiome.